AbhijayPaul/HackTheHood-Final/README.md

 - [x] What countries pay the most on average?
 - [x] Is there a disparity among race with salary in the North American Countries?
 - [x] What Job Titles earn the most in this DataFrame?
+- [x] What Job Titles earn the least?
 - [ ] How does age, education level and years of experience correlate with salary?
 - [ ] Which of the genders is more represented in this list?
 - [ ] What is the correlation between seniority and race?